Skip to content

 2. Verify all work, including screenshots are visible in GitHub.

-4. Copy the below text and paste it into the "Add a description" textarea.
-Answer the reflection questions in the space provided.
+5. Answer the reflection questions in the space provided.

 Rubric